fluent/fluent-bit-docs/parser/README.md

 Parsers are defined in one or multiple configuration files that are loaded at start time, either from the command line or through the main Fluent Bit configuration file.

+Note: if you are using Regular Expressions note that Fluent Bit uses Ruby based regular expressions and we encourage to use [Rubular](http://www.rubular.com) web site as an online editor to test them.

 ## Configuration Parameters

 Multiple parsers can be defined and each section have it own properties.
 The following table describes the available options for each parser definition: